DETAILED ACTION

 Auterio further teaches:

-wherein the instructions, when executed by the computer circuit, cause the computer circuit to advertise to the second party or the fourth party an association of the reward with the action. ([C17L1-44] An appropriate incentive reward and location-based action can be determined in a variety of ways.
+wherein the instructions, when executed by the computer circuit, cause the computer circuit to advertise to the second party or the third party an association of the reward with the action. ([C17L1-44] An appropriate incentive reward and location-based action can be determined in a variety of ways.
 Once an appropriate incentive reward and location-based action have been determined, game system 120b can respond to the call from client system 130 with content that includes details of the incentive reward and the location-based action to be displayed on the browser client of client system 130.
 The incentive reward offer may be rendered, for example, in a discrete section of the online game interface viewed by User 101.
 The offer can include a variety of information about the incentive reward and location-based action, including a description of the in-game reward, an image, a description of the location and the action to be performed, and other details, as instructed by the script and other content transmitted in the response received from game system 120b.)

 Auterio teaches the limitations of claim 102.
 As per claim 107: